Catalyst Definition & Meaning

 Real-Time Monitoring:

-One of the significant advantages of Gas Chromatography is its ability to provide real-time monitoring of catalytic reactions.
-This enables researchers and engineers to observe the progress of reactions as they occur, facilitating immediate adjustments and optimizations to improve yield and selectivity.
+One of the major advantages of GC is its ability to monitor catalytic reactions in real-time.
+This allows scientists to track the progress of reactions as they happen, which, in turn, enables immediate adjustments to optimize yield and selectivity.

 Enhanced Catalyst Design: